Is Bankruptcy right for you

 - What will happen to your home?

-- Will your job be affected?
+- Will you lose your job?

-How much can you Pay towards your Debts?
+Can you pay anything towards your Debts?

 How your property is affected will depend on the amount of equity in it.
 If there is very little you should be able to keep it as long as you maintain the mortgage payments.